Nathan-Butler7/azure-network-protocols/README.md

 ![Screenshot 2025-05-02 223508](https://github.com/user-attachments/assets/c13dbdac-728f-496f-ae81-3db33248b357)

  Virtual Machines:
-- In the Azure Portal, use the search bar at the top os search for 'Virtual Machines" and select it.
+- In the Azure Portal, use the search bar at the top to search for 'Virtual Machines" and select it.
-- You are desired to create two virual machines.
+- You are required to create two virtual machines.
 - In the display area, click 'Create' -> 'Azure virtual machine'.

 ![Screenshot 2025-05-02 225357](https://github.com/user-attachments/assets/6af18902-841e-4409-8c26-51c1576faed9)